Our team

 Clare Gunn (Board Member)

-Clare is the newest member of the Tidelines board, joining the team in March 2022.
+Clare joined the Tidelines board in March 2022.
 Since graduating from the University of St Andrews, Clare has worked in marketing and administration roles with some of Scotland’s leading cultural organisations, including Glasgow Life, The National Piping Centre, and Glasgow Film Festival.
 She has been a volunteer reader for the Highland Book Prize since 2021 and particularly enjoys reading memoirs, essays, and literary fiction.